 - The Windows Location service setting must be On in .

 - The Geolocation Redirection feature supports the following remote desktop applications.

 Application Platform Google Chrome (latest version) All virtual desktops or RDS hosts Internet Explorer 11 All virtual desktops or RDS hosts Microsoft Edge (Chromium) All virtual desktops or RDS hosts Microsoft Edge, Maps, Weather, and other Win32 and UWP apps Windows 10

-- Horizon Agent 7.6 or later must be installed with the Geolocation Redirection custom setup option selected.
+- Horizon Agent must be installed with the Geolocation Redirection custom setup option selected.
 This option is not selected by default.
-See the topics about installing Horizon Agent in the Setting Up Virtual Desktops in Horizon and Setting Up Published Desktops and Applications in Horizon documents.
+See the topics about installing Horizon Agent in the Windows Desktops and Applications in Horizon document.

-- To share the client system's location information, you must configure the Geolocation settings in Horizon Client.
+- To share the client system's location information, you must configure the Geolocation settings in HTML Access.

-- For Windows 10 client systems, the Windows Location service setting must be On in for Horizon to access your location.
+- For Windows 10 client systems, the Windows Location service setting must be On in to make your location information accessible.